Ferguson, Missouri: Geography

 According to the United States Census Bureau, the city has a total area of 6.20 sqmi, of which 6.19 sqmi is land and 0.01 sqmi is water.

 Climate

-Ferguson has a humid subtropical-continental climate.
+Ferguson has a borderline humid subtropical-continental climate.
 Winters are cold, while summers are hot and humid.
 The record high is 115 °F, and the record low is −19 °F.

 Economy

-The city is home to the headquarters of Emerson Electric.
+The City of Ferguson was home to the headquarters of Fortune 500 Company Emerson Electric up until early February 2025, when the Company unveiled "Emerson Tower" as the new Global Headquarters in Clayton, MO.